cdlhub/Deployment/README.md

                         --version=0.392.1
 ```

-#### Installing a model
+#### Installing the PiWind model

-The example base oasis environment only adds PiWind, but the steps used to install it also apply to other models.
+The example base case Oasis environment only adds PiWind, but the steps used to install it also apply to other models.

 ##### Clone the model repository
 ```